s22-tech/grav-plugin-logerrors/README.md

 # Updating

-Updating Problems is easy, and can be done through Grav's GPM system, as well as manually.

 ## Manual Update

 Manually updating Problems is pretty simple.
 Here is what you will need to do to get this done: